Soft, romantic, floral spring flavors meet in vegan biscotti. Dip it, snap it, savor it.

 With the dough, form a brick about 6” wide, 12” long, and 2” thick.
 Transfer on a greased cookie sheet and bake for 20-25 minutes, on the medium-lower rack of your oven.

 Pull the brick out of the oven and increase the temperature to 375°F. As soon as it is cool enough for you to handle, gently and patiently slice the brick into 12 pieces, using a serrated knife.
-Place the biscotti on the cookie sheet (the biscotti should stand up, and not laying flat on their side) and bake again for 10 minutes on the second rack from the top this time.
+Place the biscotti on the cookie sheet and bake again for 7-8 minutes on a higher oven rack.
+Flip them to expose the side that was previously in contact with the tray and bake for another 6-7 minutes.

 EXTRAS AND TIPS